 Basic information about luminescence plate readers

-A Luminescence microplate reader (shortform: luminescence plate reader, luminescence reader), also named as luminometer, is a piece of equipment capable of detecting the light photons emitted by chemical, bio-chemical or enzymatic reactions and quantify them.
-Luminescence detection is not an absolute measurement.
-The intensity of the signal is usually relative to other measurements or to a refence measurement taken by an instrument.
+A Luminescence microplate reader (shortform: luminescence plate reader, luminescence reader), also named as luminometer, is a piece of equipment capable of detecting the light photons emitted by chemical, bio-chemical or enzymatic reactions in a microplate and quantify them.
+Luminescence detection is not an absolute measurement, like absorbance.
+The intensity of the signal is usually relative to other measurements or to a refence measurement taken by an instrument (like in fluorescence).
 Consequently, luminometers quantify the light signal emitted by a sample in Relative Light Units (RLU).

-A luminometer able to measure samples present in a microplate is usually referred to as a luminescence plate reader.
+A luminometer able to measure samples present in a microplate is usually referred to as a luminescence microplate reader.

 Luminescence plate readers are used for different applications in various fields, such as academic life science research, drug discovery and screening, clinical laboratories, synthetic biology and food or water quality monitoring.

 Luminescence plate readers are quite simple instruments, optically speaking, when compared to fluorescence plate readers.
 Because of the nature of the luminescent signal, luminescence microplate readers require neither an excitation light source, nor optics for excitation wavelength selection (as needed for absorbance or fluorescence detection).
 They just require a reading chamber, an optical system for bringing the light signal from the sample to the detector, a detector (photomultiplier tube, PMT) and possibly an optical system for the selection of luminescent (emission) wavelengths.

 Luminescence microplate readers are available as stand alone, dedicated readers (luminometers) or as part of multi-mode microplate readers.

 Do you want to use a luminescence plate reader in your lab?